Dudeverse/CLAIRE-TEST-PREP/README.md

-# Python Test Prep App
+# Claire's Python Test Prep App

-A simple exam simulation app for Python introduction courses.
-This app allows students to practice with MCQ questions and open-ended coding questions in both exam mode (with timer) and practice mode (no timer).
+A personalized exam simulation app for Python introduction courses.
+This app allows Claire to practice with MCQ questions and open-ended coding questions in both exam mode (with timer) and practice mode (no timer).

 ## Features